 - Only members who are attending the conference may have their book sold at the conference;

-- SCBWI rules and limited space allow for only one title per attendee.
+- SCBWI rules allow for only one title per attendee.

 - Please follow the instructions to the letter.
 Instructions are here at this BOOK SALES INSTRUCTION’s link

 - Carrie Seidel is our book sales conference coordinator and your single point of contact.
-Please don’t contact our bookstore partner, instead direct ALL questions to Carrie Please at firstname.lastname@example.org Just like the Wizard of Oz, Carrie has all the answers!
+Please don’t contact our bookstore partner.
+Instead direct ALL questions to Carrie at firstname.lastname@example.org or your book may be excluded from the bookstore.
+Just like the Wizard of Oz, Carrie has all the answers!

 For instructions on registering, visit Book Sales Instructions

 Additional Fee: $40 SCBWI member-participants

 Pre-registration required, limited space, See Intensives page for more details